 Under a No Win No Fee agreement, your solicitor would retain a small amount of compensation if the case is successful.
 There may also be referred to as a success fee, but please do not worry, as it is capped by law.
 All of these details will be outlined in your agreement, and your solicitor will ensure you fully understand them before signing the document.

 Why not speak with our claims team to discover if a personal injury solicitor can handle your case.
+We could help answer the question “how can i prove fault in a car accident claim?”

 - So, don’t delay – call 0800 073 8801 today!